Rpc-h/infrastructure/README.md

 ### Preparation

 Make sure you have:
-- A Github account with escalated permissions to set secrets
+- A Github account with escalated permissions to set secrets.
-- A GCP service account with escalated permissions to create resources
+- A GCP service account with escalated permissions to create resources.
+Note: please remove the escalated permissions when done with pipeline steps `day-0` and `day-1` for security reasons.
-- A GCP storage bucket for storing Terraform state
+- A GCP storage bucket for storing Terraform state.
 - GCP APIs enabled:
   - `compute.googleapis.com`
   - `container.googleapis.com`